 It was great that there were plenty of riding options for the different riding levels.
 We had the most fantastic trip and I loved the biking!
 The weather was perfect and there were practically no cars!
 Just our bikes and the mountains.— Esther Burke

 Most of the riding on this trip is quite manageable, becoming slightly more challenging on Day 3 when we head westward.
 However, where the hills are challenging, the B&R van is there to help out weary riders.
-All the riding is on quiet roads and even some bike paths.
-Daily distances average 50 km (31 mi.), with the option for a 100 km (62 mi.) on Day 3.
+We do our best to keep the riding on quiet roads.
+Daily distances average 50 km (31 mi.), with the option for a 100 km (62 mi.) on Day 4.

 What’s included?
 Everything you need.
 Plus everything you’d